huangcong12/intellij-mysql-proxy/README.md

 ![配置例子_en drawio](https://github.com/huangcong12/huangcong12.github.io/assets/2867782/c2f95656-4b81-434b-8487-a2b5242d9ac8)

 ## Usage Recommendations:
-- After the initial installation, you'll need to configure the remote MySQL's IP, port, and the local proxy listening port.
-Once configured, please check the "Start Proxy Service with Editor" option.
+- Please check the "Start Proxy Service with Editor" option.
 This way, you won't need to start it manually in the future.
-For the initial installation, you'll need to manually click "Start 'Mysql Proxy Server'".
 - If you don't need to view SQL logs temporarily, click the "Stop Recording SQL" switch.
 When needed, you can reopen the logging.
 - If the logged entries exceed 100,000, click the "Clear All Sql Log" button to restart logging from 1 and free up system resources.
 - If you wish to copy SQL, besides using Ctrl + C to copy the entire line, you can also right-click and choose "Copy SQL."
 If there are SQL statements you'd rather not see, you can right-click to delete them or add them to the filter table.
 Once added to the filter table, they will no longer appear unless you remove them from the filter table.
+- You can identify slow queries based on 'Duration.'
+When you wish to optimize them, select the query, right-click, and choose 'Optimize with OpenAI (Free GPT-3.5, Login Required)' or another optimization method.
+This way, you will receive professional optimization advice.

 ## FAQ:
+### Q: The framework I'm using already logs executed SQL statements, so I don't see much use for this plugin.
+A:It might depend on your specific needs.
+If you only want to know the SQL for a particular API request, then the built-in SQL execution logs of the framework should suffice.
+However, if you want to understand the SQL executed in more complex logic, such as a specific module or the entire project, then this plugin can be helpful.
+It can aggregate the information you need to focus on.
+Additionally, this plugin can serve as a kind of 'mirror' for some projects.
+Through SQL analysis, you can gain insights into the foundation of a project.
+Moreover, the plugin has SQL analysis capabilities, helping you collect information and jump to GPT analysis, saving you time and allowing you to work more efficiently.

 ### Q: I followed the documentation, configured everything, and started the proxy service, but I can't see the SQL logs.
 A: Possible reasons:
 - 1.The MySQL connection in your code might not have been adjusted to the proxy's address.
 Please double-check and try stopping the proxy service to see if your code can connect to the database.